diku-dk/su18-guides/guides/ReportFormatting.md

 The [su18](../files/su18.sty) LaTeX package provides a template for your LaTeX reports in Software Development.

-To use it, you will have to install the [Pygments](http://pygments.org/) package for Python:
+To use it, you will have to install [Python 3](https://www.python.org/download/releases/3.0/), the Python package manager [pip](https://pip.pypa.io/en/stable/installing/), as well as the [Pygments](http://pygments.org/) package for Python:

 ```
 $ pip install Pygments